 In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which removes certain exceptions to the general principles in Topic 740 and improves consistent application of and simplifies U.S. GAAP for other areas of Topic 740 by clarifying and amending existing guidance.
 For public companies, this ASU is effective for fiscal years beginning after December 15, 2020.
-For all other entities, this ASU is effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+For all other entities, this ASU is effective for fiscal years beginning after December 15, 2022.
 Early adoption is permitted.
 The Company used the extended transition period for emerging growth companies and adopted this ASU on January 1, 2022.
 The adoption of this ASU did not have a material effect on the Company's condensed consolidated financial statements and related disclosures.